Why Women On HRT Should Eat More Parsley and Celery

 So crunch on some celery and start eating the parsley you have been decorating your dinner plate with!

-Of course preventing breast cancer is not just about diet, there are many factors involved, but one clear one is keeping excess oestrogen in check.
+Cancer is not just about diet, there are many factors involved, but one clear one is keeping excess oestrogen in check.
 Oestrogen dominance where oestrogen is high and progesterone levels low is linked to an increased risk, so check whether you need to rebalance your hormones to keep cancer at bay.